LiamFallon213/DnD/Locations/The Eastern Continent/Dorn/Aquagnae/Kamada.md

 Kamada is an organized shintollike religion that lies at the core of religious life on the eastern continent.
 It's religous center is in the Yuradosa forest in Nimono.
+The religon has 3 layers of deities, [[Gods of Kamada |Gods]],  [[Narafim]], and [[Kara]].

-The head god is [[Yamada]] the sun god.
+The leader of the gods is [[Yamada]] the sun god.